khayru/deep-learning-challenge/README.md

 What steps did you take in your attempts to increase model performance?

 Summary: Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.
+My recommendation about this deep learning model after I developed the n=modle I was able to achieve 72% accuracy I believe this is a good module to put into practice. the accuracy hirer close to one is the perfect model my recommendation  is to get high accuracy than 72% 1-add more data
+ 2-check data cleaning
+ 3- use different model